 1861–1882: The Bellows Era, Part 2: All Souls and the Civil War

 1920–1945: Changes for Women, All Souls and the World

 1978–2006: The Church Era

-1838 – Ralph Waldo Emerson (1803–1882) delivered his “Divinity School Address” to the Harvard graduating class.
+1838 – Ralph Waldo Emerson (1803–1882) delivered his famous “Divinity School Address” to the Harvard graduating class.
 He urged Unitarians and other religious liberals to abandon the traditional focus on testimony of the past as a source of religious truth, and instead focus on their own lives and experiences of the sacred.
 The sermon became very well known and was printed and reprinted many times.

 Ralph Waldo Emerson